 Before you fire off an application to Curtis Brown or Troika because they represent the superstar actors, remember that they’ll reject you because they only represent the superstar actors.
 When you’ve become a regular on a successful TV series, that’s the time to approach them.

 Unfortunately, your chances of representation by less elite agencies aren’t great either.
 With 60,000 Spotlight members plus tens of thousands of hopefuls without professional training or credits, there are a lot of people chasing a limited number of opportunities.

 Every agency is inundated by applications day in and day out.
 There are too many even to send out a response to everyone.

 In the meantime, be resourceful.
 Investigate casting websites, Facebook groups, make a short film or two, develop a local network, and keep training.
 Never sit and wait for the phone to ring, even when you have an agent.

 There are many ways an agency can prey on you.
 Whether it’s an agency which isn’t really putting your forward for work or is a genuine agency making money from charging you rather than earning the commission from your work, you lose out.

 Charging you for representation, insisting you pay the agency (rather than a quality, independent photographer) for photos and showreel, or insisting on paid workshops which offer little value should make you walk away.

-When you’re researching an agency that looks promising, check the talent works regularly.
+When you’re researching an agency that looks promising, check that their talent works regularly.
 Click through to the Spotlight profiles of each performer shown on the website – we were surprised how often this raised questions.

-there are some agencies on the lists that make us squirm.
+There are some agencies that make us uncomfortable.